 Identify your key networking partners and use our swipe file of introductory scripts to build relationships with local influencers, so that you get referrals faster and become the local go-to expert for children's food and nutrition education

-Module 6: Legal and statutory requirements (accessible April 19th)
+Module 6: Legal and statutory requirements (available 12th June 2018)

 Access our ultimate checklist of nutrition, safety and quality trainings required to work in partnership with schools, nurseries and community organisations, so that you inspire confidence (and keep on the right side of the law!).

 - Police checks for you, your staff and helpers, and employment contracts.